 Some panelists offered their own experiences during the COVID-19 epidemic to illustrate the point but also to point out the lack of quality of the public discussion in North Macedonian society.
-Trpevska said opinion and the media grows unbearable, only then do the take concrete actions," said government and other authorities she wandered into an echo chamber and was pounced on when she responded to an online comment by an anti-masker.
+Trpevska said she wandered into an echo chamber and was pounced on when she responded to an online comment by an anti-masker.
 "I tried to say something about it, and I was immediately subjected to serious attacks," she said.